 Rocío G. Cabello

-Master’s degree in interpretation as a soloist at the Centro Superior Katarina Gurska.
-Currently, Rocío studies a PhD at Universidad de Valladolid.
+Master’s degree in interpretation as a soloist at the Instituto Superior Katarina Gurska.

 Born in Madrid, at age 5 she began studying music and a year later entered the Conservatorio Profesional de Música de Majadahonda, from which she graduated with the highest grades and Honorable Mention in chamber music.
 She studied at the Real Conservatorio Superior de Música De Madrid under the direction and tutelage of the great maestro Mr. José López De Saá (founding member of the Orquesta RTVE).

 She also took numerous master’s courses and classes with outstanding violinists such as, Vicente Cueva, Ana Ballet, Sheila Gómez, Sergio Castro, Víctor Bercovich, Radu Blidar (Professor of violin at the Royal College of Music in London).

 She completed her undergraduate studies with high grades which allowed her to accept a Scholarship for her Master’s degree in interpretation as a soloist at the Centro Superior Katarina Gurska, under the prestigious professor Cecilia Bercovich.

 During recent years Rocio has performed in important music halls, such as, Paderewski’s Summer Palace (Poland), Palacio de Cibeles (Madrid), Museo del Romanticismo, College of Law in Krakow, Palacio Erisana in Lucena (Spain) and the Sinagoga del Tránsito in Toledo, Spain.

 In 2016 she won two Third Prizes at the “Insieme” International Contest in Venice in the categories of chamber music and solo instrument.

 In recent months, she has worked as violin tutti in the Orquesta de Radio y Televisión Española (RTVE).